 By practicing certain yoga sequences parents can help establish routine, which builds on the infant’s knowledge of anticipation, which helps develop language.
-In class we also take time to sing, chant, and communicate through body language (smiles).

 Babies sleep better and longer as a result of the physical and mental stimulation gained through yoga.
 As they grow they will understand and know how to use yoga to help keep their minds calm, bodies healthy, and spirits singing.

 Gross Motor Development

 Yoga also focuses on building balance, strength, and coordination for parent and baby.
 For example, in Warrior 1 Pose, parents will hold baby close to their core, which builds strength in the legs, pelvic floor, and back, while the baby is building strength in the neck and torso.
 Yoga targets muscles in a safe and fun way.

 It is easy to get carried away with the “to-dos” of life.
 Baby and Me yoga reminds us that one-on-one time is precious and so beneficial for baby and parent.
 In class both the parent and child are having fun while building these strong bonds.

 1.)
 Sit on the floor with your sit bones on a folded blanket or pillow, bringing a little extra height to the hips helps protect the lower back.

 2.)
 Take the legs wide and press out through the heels, keeping your toes pointed toward the ceiling.

 3.)
 Your baby can rest on a blanket in front of you between your legs.